sinch/sinch-sdk-java-quickstart/tutorials/voice/capture-leads-app/README.md

-# qualify leads application sample
+# Qualify leads application sample

-This directory contains sample related to Java SDK tutorials: [qualify leads](https://developers.sinch.com/docs/sms/tutorials/sms/tutorials/java-sdk/auto-subscribe)
+This directory contains sample related to Java SDK tutorials: [qualify leads](https://developers.sinch.com/docs/voice/tutorials/capture-leads)

+## DISCLAIMER
+This tutorial is based on mixing a command-line function with a server-side backend service.

+It is not a correct use of the CLI outside of an educational purpose.

 ## Requirements